|

 Amount: Half the full rate ($375)

-*Note: scholarships can only be awarded when the class has meet a minimum number to make it work for all involved.
+*Note: scholarships can only be awarded when the class has met a minimum number to make it work for all involved.

 Sponsorships